havocesp/techa/README.md

 ## Version 0.1.1

  * New TaLib class method structure for easy access to all functions
- * Dome function documentation writed (take a look at "doc" directory) *
+ * Some function documentation writed (take a look at "doc" directory)

 ## Version 0.1.0